 First confirmed coronavirus case in J-K

 A 63-year-old woman tested positive for coronavirus here, making her the first confirmed case in Jammu and Kashmir, officials said on Monday.
-The woman, who had a travel history to Iran, was among two patients who were declared "high viral load cases" by the administration on the weekend
+This raises the number of cases in the country to 41.
+Officials in Kochi on Monday said that a three-year-old child tested positive for coronavirus in Kerala.
+The woman, who had a travel history to Iran, was among two patients who were declared "high viral load cases" by the administration on the weekend.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)